-4 In the Hot Backup Pair Name box, type a unique name for the new backup pair.
+4. In the Hot Backup Pair Name box, type a unique name for the new backup pair.

 A pair name can be 32 alphanumeric characters or less.
-You can use the underscore character in a pair name.
+You can use the dollar sign (\$), pound sign (#), and underscore () character in a pair name.

-- 5 In the Primary Node area, configure the primary node.
-Do the following: - a In the Name box, type the node name of the computer running the primary provider application.
+5. In the Primary Node area, configure the primary node.
+Do the following:

+- a.
+In the Name box, type the node name of the computer running the primary provider application.
 The node name must be unique to Hot Backup Manager.
-An error message appears if you enter a non-existent node name or the node name is used in another hot backup pair. - b In the Group box, type the name of the alarm group that queries alarms from the primary provider. - 6 In the Backup Node area, configure the backup node.
-Do the following: - a In the Name box, type the node name of the computer running the backup provider application.
-This can be the same node that is running the Hot Backup Manager. - b In the Group box, type the name of the alarm group that queries alarms from the backup provider. - 7 Click OK. - 8 On the File menu, click Save. - 9 Restart WindowMaker.
+An error message appears if you enter a non-existent node name or the node name is used in another hot backup pair. - b.
+In the Provider box, select the alarm provider from the drop-down list.
+The default is InTouch. - c.
+In the Group box, type the name of the alarm group that queries alarms from the primary provider. - 6.
+In the Backup Node area, configure the backup node.
+Do the following: - a.
+In the Name box, type the node name of the computer running the backup provider application.
+This can be the same node that is running the Hot Backup Manager. - In the Provider box, select the backup provider, if you specified a Galaxy or Galaxy <GalaxyName> alarm provider.